 Whatever you’re after, these guys are sure to give you the quintessential taste of the South West region.
 Their impressive craft offering includes a selection of stouts, ales, lagers and cider as well as boutique gins from their Dune Distilling distillery and some of Margaret River’s best wine varietals all served alongside a delicious menu.

-The aforementioned Bao Bao is their hype beer of the moment, and for good reason, but their seasonal releases, like the new Citrus Wheat and a limited edition barrel-aged Nectarine Saison will all make for ideal quaffing this Spring.
+The aforementioned Bao Bao is their hype beer of the moment, and for good reason, but their seasonal releases, like the Citrus Wheat, will all make for ideal quaffing this Summer.

 It’s the perfect place to enjoy with family and friends as you soak up the views of the stunning gardens, lake and island surrounds.
 Relax on the deck or in the beer garden while the kids enjoy their own special menu, playground and the open spaces to run around.